salesforcecli/plugin-generate/README.md

+> See https://github.com/salesforcecli/plugin-templates for the `project:generate` command

+# :octagon: This plugin is deprecated.

 ### Use the [lerna template](https://github.com/salesforcecli/lerna-template) if you need a library and plugin

 ### This template is useful if the library is already in another repository or the plugin is a wrapper around an API.